ventojs/webstorm-vento/statemachine-v2.md

     state "{{" as open6
     state "}}" as close6
     open6 --> if
+grIf: If
-state "If" as grIf {
+state grIf {
     state "if" as if
     state "else" as else
     state "else if" as elseif